Yesterday (2019 film): Plot

-The record label prepares to launch Jack's debut album, but they reject his title ideas—taken from Beatles albums—and name it One Man Only, pushing his talent.
+The record label prepares to launch Jack's debut album, but they reject his title ideas—taken from Beatles albums—and name it One Man Only.
 Jack persuades them to launch the album with a rooftop concert in Gorleston-on-Sea.
+There, two people who also recall the Beatles approach him backstage.
+They tell Jack that they know that he did not write the songs, but thank him anyway, having feared that the Beatles' music was gone forever.

-Two people who also recall the Beatles approach him backstage.
-They tell him that they know that he did not write the songs, but thank him anyway, having feared that the Beatles' music was gone forever.
-They give him the address of John Lennon, who never became a big star in this reality and who, having lived a long, happy life out of the public spotlight with his wife, advises Jack to pursue the one he loves and always tell the truth.
+They give him the address of a 78-year-old John Lennon, who never became a star in this reality.
+Jack visits Lennon, who has lived a long, happy life out of the public spotlight with his wife.
+Lennon advises Jack to pursue the one he loves and always tell the truth.

-Jack calls in a favour with Sheeran, who arranges for him to join him onstage at Wembley Stadium.
-Jack confesses to the crowd that he plagiarised the music and that he loves Ellie, and he has Rocky upload the songs free on the internet, sabotaging the record release and enraging Debra.
-Jack and Ellie return to her home and have sex.
-In the morning, Jack equates his feelings for Ellie with how Harry Potter must have felt when he defeated Lord Voldemort, but Ellie just asks "Who?", which momentarily makes him pause for thought.
-They decide to start a family, and Jack gives up stardom to become a music teacher.
+Jack calls in a favour with Ed Sheeran, who arranges for him to join him onstage at Wembley Stadium.
+He confesses to the crowd that he did not write the music and that he loves Ellie.
+Jack has Rocky upload the songs free on the internet, sabotaging the record release and enraging Debra.
+He and Ellie return to her home and finally are intimate.
+In the morning, Jack equates his feelings for Ellie with how Harry Potter must have felt when he defeated Lord Voldemort.
+Ellie asks "Who?".
+They start a family, and Jack becomes a music teacher.

 Cast

-In addition, James Corden and Michael Kiwanuka appear as themselves, and Robert Carlyle makes an uncredited appearance as a 78-year-old contented John Lennon.
+James Corden and Michael Kiwanuka appear as themselves, and Robert Carlyle makes an uncredited appearance as a 78-year-old John Lennon.